Life As an Institution and Cafeteria Cook

-What an Institution & Cafeteria Cook Should Know
+Things an Institution & Cafeteria Cook Should Know How to Do

 When polled, Institution and Cafeteria Cooks say the following skills are most frequently used in their jobs:

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.